scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

     'ten_band_eq_resp', 'to_wav', 'tri', 'upsample',
     'zplane']

-This collection of functions provides general support for both continuous and discrete-time signals and systems as well as specific support for examples found in [Wic2013]_.
+This collection of functions provides general support for both continuous and discrete-time signals and systems, as well as specific support for examples found in [Wic2013]_.
 More modules have followed since then.

 The second module developed, ``digitalcom.py``, focuses on the special needs of digital communications, both modulation